github/docs/content/actions/sharing-automations/reusing-workflows.md

    In the example above, `personal_access_token` is a secret that's defined at the repository or organization level.

-   {% warning %}
+   > [!WARNING]

-   **Warning**: Environment secrets cannot be passed from the caller workflow as `on.workflow_call` does not support the `environment` keyword.
+   > Environment secrets cannot be passed from the caller workflow as `on.workflow_call` does not support the `environment` keyword.
 If you include `environment` in the reusable workflow at the job level, the environment secret will be used, and not the secret passed from the caller workflow.
 For more information, see "[AUTOTITLE](/actions/deployment/targeting-different-environments/managing-environments-for-deployment#environment-secrets)" and "[AUTOTITLE](/actions/writing-workflows/workflow-syntax-for-github-actions#onworkflow_call)".

-   {% endwarning %}

 1. Pass the input or secret from the caller workflow.